yangr0/RBust/README.md

 ## Features

-* Automatically picks the most amount of threads that your system can handle
+- Automatically picks the most amount of threads that your system can handle

-* Multi-thread
+- Multi-thread

-* Quick and easy CLI
+- Quick and easy CLI

-* Custom timeout
+- Custom timeout

+- Verbose output option

 ## Installation